parfittchris/WhatsForDinner/README.md

 # WhatsForDinner - Takes the thinking out of meal planning

+## Note on API Calls
+Since I'm using the free version of the the Edamam API, I am only allowed 5 calls per minute to their server.
+Therefore take notice when using the app that entering commands in too rapidly will have the app stall as the api limit has been reached.
+Wait a few more seconds and the request counter will reset.

 ## Update 12/31/2019
 The Food2Fork api originally used was shut down at the end of the 2019.
 I therefore switched and updated this app to use the Edamam API.
 It is functionally the same as the original released version.